Teeth Cleaning & Dental Checkups

 Oral Hygiene: How to reduce your risk of cavities and gum disease

-- Brush twice and floss once daily.
+- Brush twice and clean between your teeth once daily

-- Limit frequency of sugar intake.
+- Limit frequency of sugar intake

 - Use fluoridated dental care products